Aharonov-Bohm effect in phase space: Aharonov-Bohm effect

 \subsection{Aharonov-Bohm effect with non-zero electric potential}

-We will assume that the system is formed by two regions in which it is possible to have constant electric potentials, different between them, $\varphi_i$.
-We send a charged particle, with charge $q$, whose probability function will propagate through both regions.
+We will assume that the system is formed by two regions in which it is possible to have constant electric potentials $\varphi_i$ that differ between them.
+We send a charged particle, with charge $q$ and energy $E_0$, whose probability function will propagate through both regions.
 At a time $t=0$, the electric system will be connected and at $t=\tau>0$, it will be disconnected \footnote{It is supposed that the activation and disconnection processes will not affect the particle evolution.}.
 In such a case, the Hamiltonian operators corresponding to both regions are \cite{I.J-S}